PROX1

 tissues.
 Prox1 activity is necessary and sufficient to specify a lymphatic endothelial cell fate in endothelial progenitors located in the embryonic veins.

 Interactions

 PROX1 has been shown to interact with EP300.

 Production

 PROX1 is produced primarily in the dentate gyrus in the mouse, and in the dentate gyrus and white matter in humans.
 Gene expression data for mouse, human and macaque from the Allen Brain Atlases can be found here.

 Clinical significance

 PROX1 is used as a marker for lymphatic endothelium in biopsy samples.
+It has also been identified as an inhibitor of Müller glia (MG)-mediated retinal regeneration in mice that, when blocked from accessing MG cells, allowed retinal regeneration to occur, suggesting a possible therapeutic research pathway for drugs to treat degenerative diseases (such as retinitis pigmentosa) that lead to vision loss.